 Q Do trainees have a DBS disclosure?

-A Yes - all trainees have a full-enhanced DBS disclosure and complete a thorough, all-encompassing child protection/safe guarding course before going into school.
+A Yes - all students have a full-enhanced DBS disclosure and complete a thorough, all-encompassing child protection/safe guarding course before going into school.

 Q What are trainees required to do in school?

-A Teach 33% of a qualified teacher’s timetable in the autumn term, and 66% in subsequent terms.
+ATeach 33% of a qualified teacher’s timetable (pro rata as only four days spent in school) in the autumn term, and up to 66% in subsequent terms.
 They need to teach across two key stages in most subjects, and across three in English and History.
 They also need to see colleagues teach and work as a TA or team teach where appropriate to meet the Teacher’s Standards.
-They have specialisms in some subjects such as MFL and D&T. Trainees are out of school on Wednesdays for training.
+Students are out of school on Wednesdays for University sessions across the year apart from in May when they have an embedded phase in school.